Custom metrics

 custom_metric.submit_values(data=data, segments=segments)

-Batch mode requires specifying batch IDs, for batches always specify a model by model_package_id or model_id:
+Batch mode requires specifying batch IDs.
+Batches always specify a model by model_package_id or model_id.

 from datarobot.models.deployment import CustomMetric